Role of the judge

 • A practicing barrister, solicitor and 3 Ministerial appointments

-The Judicial Appointments Commission Bill 2022 would reform how judges are appointed.
-If the bill becomes law, the Judicial Appointments Advisory Board will be replaced by a new body, the Judicial Appointments Commission.
+The Judicial Appointments Commission Act 2023, when fully commenced, will reform how judges are appointed.
+The Judicial Appointments Advisory Board will be replaced by a new body, the Judicial Appointments Commission.

 Experience needed to become a judge